cappelnord/GLSL2FxPlug/README.markdown

 * Replace all uniform variables with $-commands (see **Parameters**)
 * Be sure to use sampler2DRect and not sampler2D
 * Run **glsl2fxplug.sh build/install** to compile and/or install your FxPlug
+* In the output/ folder you'll find the FxPlug and the generated Xcode project for further hacking
-* Open Motion to test your new FxPlug plug-in (You might need to restart Motion for your plug-in or the changes to appear)
+* Test your plug-in!
+(You might need to restart Motion for your plug-in or the changes to appear)

 ### Usage